injuryreserve1/draw-a-pixel-art/README.md

   - Shapes:
     - Squares
     - Circles
+    - Lines
   - Eraser functionality
 - 🔧 **In Development**:
-  - Line tool (coming soon)
-  - mobile adaptation
-  - and more
+  - undo/redo buttons

 ## How to Use